 (1) In this section —

-“authorisation” means an authorisation under subsection (2).
+authorisation means an authorisation under subsection (2).

-(2) The holder of a prospecting licence, exploration licence or mining lease (the “relevant tenement”) may, by instrument in writing, authorise another person to carry out mining of a kind authorised by the relevant tenement on the land the subject of the relevant tenement.
+(2) The holder of a prospecting licence, exploration licence or mining lease (the relevant tenement) may, by instrument in writing, authorise another person to carry out mining of a kind authorised by the relevant tenement on the land the subject of the relevant tenement.

 (3) An authorisation may be given subject to conditions specified in the authorisation.